After my fairly successful attempt at making homemade toothpaste, I was inspired to try homemade yogurt in my crockpot.

-I’d picked up a half gallon of whole organic milk marked down to $1.99 at the health food store on Tuesday, so I used that for the milk.
-And I used plain Greek yogurt for the starter, because that’s what I had on hand.
+I’d picked up a half gallon of whole organic milk marked down to $1.99 at the health food store, so I used that for the milk.
+And I used plain Greek yogurt for the starter because that’s what I had on hand.

 And you might want to set a timer to remind you when you need to go do something to it.
 You certainly don’t want to waste a whole half gallon of milk!

 My beautiful bowl of homemade yogurt.
 I had some for a snack this afternoon with dried cranberries, sunflower seeds, and chocolate chips sprinkled over it and it was delicious!

 Yogurt Slow Cooker Storage Directions

 We recommend storing this yogurt in glass food storage container to reduce the risk of any unwanted bacteria getting into the yogurt.
 Choose containers that have tight-fitting lids.

 You can also store them in mason jars — which is especially pretty if you’re giving it as a gift!